nRF24/CircuitPython_nRF24L01/docs/core_api/ble_api.rst

        Use the helper function
        :py:func:`~circuitpython_nrf24l01.fake_ble.FakeBLE.len_available()` to
-       detirmine if your payload can be transmit.
+       determine if your payload can be transmit.
     2. the channels that BLE use are limited to the following three: 2.402 GHz, 2.426 GHz, and 2.480 GHz.
 We have provided a tuple of these specific channels for convenience (See `BLE_FREQ` and `hop_channel()`).